codeborne/play-tests/README.md

 ## Changelog

+### 6.8.4

+* upgrade to selenide 3.9.1 (fixed problems with downloading files)

 ### 6.8.1

-* upgrade to selenide 3.9
+* upgrade to selenide 3.9 (seems to have problems with downloading files)
 * upgrade to Gradle 3.0
 * upgrade to video-recorder 1.0.8